Robotnik08/adventofcode2024/README.md

 Dosato is a programming language that I created.
 It is a unique and robust intepreted language designed for the general purpose.
 It is a high-level language that is easy to learn and use.
 It is a dynamically typed language (with support for static typing) that supports both functional and object-oriented programming paradigms.
 It is a language that is designed to be easy to read and write.
 <br>

 The goal of this repository is to solve the puzzles in Dosato.
 I will be solving the puzzles in the order that they are released.
 I will be posting my solutions in this repository.
-I will also be posting the input files for each puzzle in this repository.

 ### Why Dosato?